nichowu/covid-19-cases-vs-tests-analysis/code-of-conduct.md

 obligated to maintain confidentiality with regard to the reporter of an incident.

-This Code of Conduct is copied from the [pandas-governance Code of Conduct](https://github.com/pandas-dev/pandas-governance/blob/master/code-of-conduct.md), which was originally adapted from the [Contributor Covenant][homepage], version 1.3.0, available at [http://contributor-covenant.org/version/1/3/0/][version], and the [Swift Code of Conduct][swift].
+This Code of Conduct is adapted from the [pandas-governance Code of Conduct](https://github.com/pandas-dev/pandas-governance/blob/master/code-of-conduct.md), which was originally adapted from the [Contributor Covenant][homepage], version 1.3.0, available at [http://contributor-covenant.org/version/1/3/0/][version], and the [Swift Code of Conduct][swift].